Boch Frères Keramis

 Moorcroft pottery’s genesis came in 1897, when William Moorcroft (1872-1945), a graduate of the National Art Training School (now known as the Royal College of Art in London) was employed at James Macintyre & Co.
 During Moorcroft’s tenure, London’s most prestigious stores, including Liberty of London, Harrods, and Tiffany & Co. offered his work, which embodied the organic splendor of the Art Nouveau era.

-Following Moorcroft’s debut of his organically inspire Florian line at the 1904 Saint Louis International Exhibition, his reputation as a world-class designer was firmly established, and through his hand-signed pieces, he quickly became widely recognized.
+Following Moorcroft’s debut of his organically-inspired Florian line at the 1904 Saint Louis International Exhibition, his reputation as a world-class designer was firmly established, and through his hand-signed pieces, he quickly became widely recognized.
 Decorated entirely by hand with designs outlined through slip trailing (also known as tube lining), some of William Moorcroft’s most recognized patterns included florals like Pansies, Poppies, Anemone, and Pomegranates, as well as landscapes.

 In 1912, fearing Moorcroft’s work would outshine their other product lines, MacIntyre’s forced him out.
 In response, with funding from Liberty, in 1913 Moorcroft founded W. Moorcroft Ltd. and moved production to Burslem Stoke-on-Trent, Sandbach Road.